makersacademy/bowling-challenge/README.md

 Wrote a test for a frame to know if it is complete, which should default to false.
 Red.

-- Wrote frame isComplete to return false.
+- Wrote Frame isComplete to return false.

 Green.